-Data scaling is an essential part of data analysis, especially when working with machine learning algorithms.
-Scaling helps to standardize the range of features and ensure that each feature (continuous variable) contributes equally to the analysis.
-Two popular scaling techniques used in Python are MinMaxScaler and StandardScaler.
+Feature scaling is an essential part of exploratory data analysis (EDA), when working with machine learning models.
+Feature scaling helps to standardize the range of features and ensure that each feature (continuous variable) contributes equally to the analysis.
+Two popular feature scaling techniques used in Python are MinMaxScaler and StandardScaler.

-In this blog, we will learn about the concepts and differences between these scaling techniques with the help of Python code examples, highlight their advantages and disadvantages, and provide guidance on when to use one over the other.
-Note that these are classes provided by sklearn.preprocessing module and used for feature scaling purposes.
+In this blog, we will learn about the concepts and differences between these feature scaling techniques with the help of Python code examples, highlight their advantages and disadvantages, and provide guidance on when to use MinMaxScaler vs StandardScaler.
+Note that these are classes provided by sklearn.preprocessing module.
 As a data scientist, you will need to learn these concepts in order to train machine learning models using algorithms that require features to be on the same scale.

 Differences between MinMaxScaler and StandardScaler